Talking therapy in the UK is becoming more widely available on the NHS and is expected to expand over the next few years.

 There are no rules governing who can advertise talking therapy services, so it’s essential to check that the therapist is listed on one of the registers of approved practitioners.
 Talk to several therapists before you decide which one is right for you.

-- British Association for Behavioural and Cognitive Psychotherapies (BABCP): cognitive behavioural therapists
+- British Association for Behavioural and Cognitive Psychotherapies (BABCP): cognitive behavioral therapists

 - Association for Family Therapy (AFT): family therapists

-- British Association for Counselling and Psychotherapy (BACP): counsellors and therapist
+- British Association for Counselling and Psychotherapy (BACP): counselors and therapist

 - British Psychoanalytic Council (BPC): psychoanalytic psychotherapists